 - entitled workers.

-Your employer may choose not to automatically enrol you if:
+Your employer may choose not to automatically bring you into the LGPS if:

-- your employer believes that you hold a lifetime allowance protection, such as Primary, Enhanced or Fixed Protection
+- your employer believes you hold lifetime allowance protection, such as Primary, Enhanced or Fixed Protection